-Satisfies a humanities requirement for associates degree This course is a survey of major works of art in all media from prehistory through the end of the Late Gothic period.
+This course is a survey of major works of art in all media from prehistory through the end of the 14th century.
 Artistic styles will be discussed in relation to contemporary history, society, and culture.
 Individual works of art will be explored as well as the role of art and architecture in a cultural context.